AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/ObjectWithAMLAttributes/CAEXBase.md

 ObjectWithAMLAttributes.CAEXBase Property
 =========================================
-AutomationML 2.1 APIThe CAEXWrapper of the base CAEXObject which contains the here defined AML attributes
+The CAEXWrapper of the base CAEXObject which contains the here defined AML attributes

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)